nab-iel/silvagunner-filter/README.md

 ## Motivation

-SiIlvaGunner is known for there amazing rips, but sometimes I just want to weave through the endless uploads to see which ones I personally like with ease.
+SiIlvaGunner is known for their amazing rips, but sometimes I just want to weave through the endless uploads to see which ones I personally like with ease.
 Although a bit limited, this project aims to create an interface that I could easily do that.
-It is still a WIP as I aim to clean up the CSS, but functionally it is largely complete.
+May possibly publish this into a website, but those are plans for the future.

 ## Getting Started